andrewvc/avc-blog/_posts/2012-08-13-markov-load-generation.md

 Internally, the markov chain is represented thusly:

 ![chain-graph](/assets/images/chain.png)

+Each node in the graph (the circles) represents a word.
+Each edge (the arrows) represents the probability of a transition from one node to another.

 Notice that each individual pair of words in the new text can be found in the source text but wholly new sentences have been created.
 The most important thing to notice is that each individual adjacent pair of words in the new text is present in the source text.
 You may also observe that in both texts all sentences start with the letter 'I', or more accurately, all periods are followed by an 'I'.
 You can also see that some sentences such as "I like butter." are repeated verbatim, however some wholly original sentences like "I like ham" are present as well.
 This goes to what was mentioned earlier about Markov chains being based on the probability of one word following another.